At Kambala, learning is an adventure which begins at Hampshire House.

-The centre cares for approximately 100 girls and boys aged between 6 months and 4 years.
+Kambala’s early learning centre cares for approximately 100 girls and boys aged between 6 months of age to school age.

 Hampshire House has three main areas:

-Meals are prepared fresh each day in our purpose-built kitchen.
-Hampshire House provides five meals during the day: breakfast, morning tea, lunch, afternoon tea, and a light supper.
-Menus are displayed in each room and parent feedback and menu suggestions is warmly encouraged.
+KITCHENMeals are prepared fresh each day in our purpose-built kitchen.
+Hampshire House provides five meals during the day: breakfast, morning tea, lunch, afternoon tea and a light supper.
+Menus are displayed in each room and parent feedback or menu suggestions is warmly encouraged.

 CLICK OR SLIDE